-The Management Board of the Parent Company makes decisions related to the Company's operations from the perspective of distribution channels and geographical coverage.
+The Management Board of the Company makes decisions related to the Company's operations from the perspective of distribution channels and geographical coverage.

-The Group specifies four operating and reporting segments for its activities: trading area - sales on local markets (Poland, Romania and China) to retail networks, trading area - sales on local markets (Poland, Romania and China) - wholesale market, trading area - exports, trading area - other sales.
+The Company specifies four operating and reporting segments for its activities:

+trading area - domestic sales to retail networks,

+trading area - domestic sales - wholesale market,

+trading area - exports,

+trading area - other sales.

-As part of the retail networks segment, the Group cooperates with large retail networks throughout Poland and Romania.
-Wholesale on all markets where the Group holds its entities is conducted through a network of wholesalers, authorised retail stores and sales representatives.
-Foreign markets are supported using sales department of the Parent Company and subsidiary, Yato Tools (Shanghai) Co., Ltd. The segment of other sales comprises mainly sales through a stationary store and online store.
+As part of the retail networks segment, the Company cooperates with the largest retail networks throughout Poland and Romania.
+Wholesale on the domestic market is conducted through a network of wholesalers, authorised retail stores and sales representatives.
+Foreign markets are supported using sales department of the Company.
+The segment of other sales comprises mainly sales through a stationary store and online store.
 As at 31 December 2016, this segment did not meet separate reporting criteria.
 As a result, it is presented as other trading activities.

-Data analysed by the Management Board of the parent company for segment description is consistent with the data disclosed in the statement of comprehensive income.
+Data analysed by the Management Board of the Company for segment description are consistent with the data disclosed in the statement of profit or loss and other comprehensive income.